 At Along the Path, we often work with people that display symptoms of Generalized Anxiety Disorder, Social Anxiety, Phobias, and Panic Disorders.
 We work with our clients to lessen anxiety through a variety of approaches such as mind-body techniques, assisting in lifestyle changes, as we as psychotherapeutic interventions such as ACT (Acceptance and Commitment Therapy), CBT (Cognitive Behavior Therapy), and EMDR (Eye Movement Desensitization and Reprocessing).

-Often, we find a combination of approaches to treating anxiety is best.
+Often, we find using a combination of approaches to be beneficial.
 Such as relieving anxiety with Mindfulness while also using CBT or exposure therapy to strengthen coping skills and help retrain the brain to make anxiety more manageable.